 If you fancy a stylish and modern tea, we recently enjoyed an indulgent afternoon tea with a spectacular view of the Tower of London at Aqua Shard

-If you like markets head to Spitalfields for a uniquely London experience and fun offerings from small designers.
+If you like markets and artisan made goods head to Spitalfields for a uniquely London experience and fun offerings from small designers.

 Where to stay in London in winter